 Autism Spectrum Disorders

 There’s a lot of talk about autism spectrum disorders (ASD, formerly referred to as autism, Asperger’s and/or PDD-NOS) these days – it’s in the news, in magazines, and seems to be on the rise with children.
-If parents are concerned about differences in their child’s speech, behavior, and social skills when compared to other children, ASD should be considered.
+If parents are concerned about differences in their child’s language, speech, behavior, and social skills when compared to other children, ASD should be considered.